 For organisations wanting to drive positive behaviour change, it’s a handy concept to know about.

 Some people find it easy to adapt to change and some find it really very hard.
 No matter your natural setting, change doesn’t happen overnight – we all need a little (or a lot) of help.
-This article looks at how we can apply nudge theory to our employee development programmes.
+This article looks at how we can apply nudge theory to our employee development programmes (and you can try our personal behaviour disrupter for yourself here).

 Nudge theory in the real world